 ●Can prophylaxis ever be discontinued?

 Prophylaxis versus on-demand therapy — Prophylactic therapy (factor administration in the absence of bleeding) (table 2) is highly effective in reducing bleeding and long-term complications of bleeding such as chronic arthropathy in people with hemophilia, especially those with severe factor deficiency .
+Prophylactic therapy also reduces the incidence of intracerebral hemorrhage (ICH) which is less common than joint bleeding but potentially much more devastating .
 Additional advantages include reduced hospitalizations and reduced absenteeism from school or work .

 These benefits and risks, along with patient values and preferences, inform decisions regarding whether and when to start prophylaxis.
 Mild or moderate factor deficiency with a decreased clinical bleeding phenotype may be important decision-making points favoring on-demand therapy (ie, factor given only in the setting of acute bleeding or surgery, also called episodic therapy).
 Individuals may decide to change from on-demand to prophylactic therapy (or vice versa) based on the perceived burden and their health status.